Update February 24, 2020: Removing the temporary support that associates AAD tokens with Yammer OAuth tokens at the end of March 2020.

 You can continue to use the Yammer Files API to access files in Yammer storage without any further action.

-However, if you have a third-party application that needs to perform operations on Yammer files stored in SharePoint Online for Office 365 Connected Yammer groups, then we recommend that your application uses AAD authentication and leverages AAD libraries to refresh AAD claims when they expire.
+However, if you have a third-party application that needs to perform operations on Yammer files stored in SharePoint Online for Microsoft 365 Connected Yammer groups, then we recommend that your application uses AAD authentication and leverages AAD libraries to refresh AAD claims when they expire.
 If AAD claims are missing or expired, then file operations will be rejected.

 As Yammer integrates further into Microsoft 365, we’re excited for additional platform opportunities through the Azure Active Directory.
 Recently, we announced preview support for using AAD tokens with all documented Yammer v1 APIs and are working on adding more support.
 Check out the resources below for information on creating an AAD app and calling Yammer APIs.
 We encourage the developer community to explore developing their Yammer apps in Azure AD.
 There’s also code samples in Yammer’s GitHub repo and in the links below.